MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/request-create-save-notification-channel.md

 ### Prerequisites

-  - A working knowledge of tile and notification terms and concepts, as well as XML.
-This topic also assumes that you know how to create a basic Windows Store app with JavaScript using Windows Runtime APIs.
   - Familiarity with push notification and Windows Push Notification Services (WNS) concepts, requirements, and operation.
-These are discussed in the [Windows Push Notification Services (WNS) overview](hh913756\(v=win.10\).md).
+These are discussed in the [Windows Push Notification Services (WNS) overview](.\windows-push-notification-services--wns--overview.md).

 ## Instructions